Flexing RISC-V Instruction Subset Processors to Extreme Edge: Related Work

-On the other hand, verification is an integral part of the RISP generation methodology, and RISPs are created in a bottom-up approach using the novel pre-verified instruction hardware block library concept reducing the verification effort of the generated custom processor.
-Additionaly, RISPs rely on open-source software toolchain of the RISC-V software eco-system rather than producing a new software toolchain for a proprietary ISA like in ASIPs.
+On the other hand, verification is an integral part of the RISSP generation methodology, and RISSPs are created in a bottom-up approach using the novel pre-verified instruction hardware block library concept reducing the verification effort of the generated custom processor.
+In addition, RISSPs rely on open-source software toolchain of the RISC-V software ecosystem rather than producing a new software toolchain for a proprietary ISA like in ASIPs.